Keloid Scars: How to Treat a Wound That Doesn't Know It Has Healed

 - Pressure therapy

-Surgery is also an option in some cases.
-And in the future, Botox injections, ultraviolet light treatments, topical creams and other treatments may expand patients’ options.
-Speak to a board certified dermatologist or plastic surgeon to learn more about keloid scar treatment.
+In the future, Botox injections, ultraviolet light treatments, topical creams, and other treatments may expand patients’ options.
+Speak to a board-certified dermatologist or plastic surgeon to learn more about keloid scar treatment.

 Updated June 2017, Zwivel Team